 A Care Team is a group of individuals who work together to build relationships that support the needs of foster families.
-This support gives them valuable time back in their lives to better care for the children in their home.
+The support they receive gives them valuable time back in their lives to better care for the children in their home.
 The goal is to empower foster parents to continue providing care, which supports better outcomes for children in foster care.